sonnny/ble_flutter_micropython_picow_c/README.md

 template for flutter bluetooth runs on android app and laptop linux

-for micropython ble esp32 and picow, install micropython and on Thonny desktop add ble_uart.py and
+for micropython ble esp32 and picow, install micropython and using Thonny desktop add ble_uart.py and bhe_advertising.py

+for picow ble, download git clone, cd to the directory, mkdir build, cd build, cmake .., make, load .uf2 file on the picow

 template for: